-We baked the cupcakes at home and put them in these fancy reversible cupcake liners featuring Thing 1 and Thing 2.
+We baked the cupcakes at home and put them in these fancy cupcake liners.
 The bright blue frosting reminds me of their wacky hair!

 1 Fish, 2 Fish paper cutouts were colorful and fun and since there were a lot of them in the pack, I used them to decorate the cupcake stand, backs of the chairs and anywhere else I thought needed a touch of Seuss!

 Even the drinks were fun.
 The "Pink Yink Drink" is strawberry lemonade and the "Seuss Juice" is bottled Kool-aid bursts.

 DIY Trufulla Trees inspired by The Lorax

 My absolute favorite thing at the party were these DIY Trufulla Trees inspired by The Lorax.
 We made these wacky trees using yellow buckets, fluffy blue paper flower decorations, pvc pipes, electrical tape and Dr Seuss 1 Fish 2 Fish cutouts.

 The Trufulla trees, paired with some Dr. Seuss books, made a great centerpiece for the table.

 We even set up a station for guests to sign the "Happy Birthday To You" book as a keepsake.
 The Cat in the Hat plush was used as a decoration during the party and then given as a gift afterwards.